sairamlalitha/Solarcast/README.md

 # Solarcast
-Using Gaussian process to model solar calcium HK indices
+Using Gaussian process to model solar calcium HK indices to forecast solar activity cycle